michaelbaril/smoothie/README.md

 ### Methods

-The trait defines the following methods (all of which return a boolean):
+The trait defines the following methods:

 * `isRoot()`: returns `true` if the item's `parent_id` is `null`,
 * `isLeaf()`: checks if the item is a leaf (ie. has no children),